EmergingMarketWatch

 • EmergingMarketWatch forecast: Hold

-Rationale: We think that the NBR will not deliver another policy rate cut this year.
-The last MPC meeting is on Nov 11, and we believe the rate will remain at 6.50%, keeping real rates in the positive territory for longer.
-We ground our assumption on a persistent double-digit service inflation, a considerably wide fiscal gap, and high risks of inflationary pressure in the food sector due to bad weather.
+The next MPC meeting is on Jan 15, 2025, and we believe the rate will remain at 6.50%, keeping real rates in the positive territory for longer and a tight monetary policy, to counterbalance a very relaxed fiscal policy.
+We ground our assumption on a persistent double-digit service inflation, a considerably wide fiscal gap, and higher-than-expected inflationary pressure in the food sector due to bad weather.
 We also consider robust wage rises and the potential upward trend of oil prices due to conflict intensification in the Middle East.
-Further on, we see the NBR preserving the same stance in the following meetings in January and February 2025, as we have no reasons to think that escalating uncertainties regarding inflation developments, particularly in food, service, and energy would clarify.
-We note that the government measures to contain inflation, like price caps in the energy market and markup caps on several basic foods, expire in April and at the beginning of next year, respectively.
-There are no signals that they might be extended further.
-Besides, a board member recently said that the central bank was pausing key rate cuts in the context of challenging fiscal consolidation.
+Further on, the government measures to contain inflation, like price caps in the energy market and markup caps on several basic foods, expire at end-March and at the beginning of next year, respectively.
+There are no signals that they might be extended.
+Besides, a board member once said that the central bank was pausing key rate cuts in the context of challenging fiscal consolidation.

 Ask the editor Back to contents